big-data-processor/bd-processor/README.md

 I've made a bdp-development-kit package that provides several containerized tools as examples for development, such as Jupyter Notebook or Matlab.
 Containerized Linux desktop applications are also included in this bdp-development-kit.
 You are more than welcome to define your Task/Workflow.

+    **Note**: Since the BDP workbench is made for general purposes, the BDP workbench itself does not come with the RStudio.
+It is the bdp-development-kit package that contains this RStudio Task.

 2. More demonstrations are coming.